spetric/SigmaPi-Engine/README.md

 ## Prebuild spEnigne.dll (32/64-bit)
 To get the newest 32/64-bit spEngine version, the best way is to download Pixopedia XE32/64.
 After unpacking zip file, search for spEngine.dll and ipp_custom.dll and copy them to your development directory.
-From this package, you can also use textures, background tiles, stamp brushes and image nozzles.
+From this package, you can also use textures, background tiles, stamp brushes and image nozzles for testing.

 Pixopedia XE32: https://sigmapi-design.com/archive/pixopediaXE32.zip

 Pixopedia XE64: https://sigmapi-design.com/archive/pixopediaXE64.zip

+## APIs reference
+Oh well, if there is any interest I can write Wiki pages with APIs description (only for C++).
+For Delphi users, this task will be on someone else :)

 ### License
 © Siniša Petrić, www.sigmapi-design.com.